 Where is the normal variant of dystocia?
 The word “dystocia” is used to describe when things aren’t going well in birth.
 There IS a word to describe when things are going well.
 It’s “eutocia,” but when did you last hear that used in maternity care?

 Failure and capability

 We have many terms to describe the incompetence of a woman’s cervix, or the failure of her labour to progress (within our systemic temporal limits, that is).
 But how many women are told (or read in their notes) that they have an eminently capable cervix?
 Or that they are experiencing a successfully progressive and beautifully timed labour and birth?

 As has long been noted, Western medicine has been so focused on defining what is pathological that there are few terms and expressions that tell a woman how marvellously capable her body is, or has been, or can be.

-I suspect this is partly because of our use of central tendency (or the mathematical concept of the average) to define what is normal, which leads us to draw limits around the band of normality.
-Perhaps it is then more enticing to name what lies outside the band than what lies within it; by definition, what lies outside is the anomalous rather than the regular.
+I suspect this is partly because of our use of central tendency (or the mathematical concept of the average) to define what is normal.
+That tends to lead us to draw limits around the band of normality.
+It is both easier and perhaps more enticing to name and describe what lies outside the band than what lies within it.
+By definition, what lies outside is the anomalous rather than the regular.
 We can simply denote that something is within the band of normality by using phrases such as “within normal limits” (WNL) or “nothing abnormal detected” (NAD), thus reducing our assessment of normality to acronyms and saving our linguistic creativity for the world of the outliers.